aionnetwork/aion-docs/aion-node/avm/_index.en.md

 ## AVM & JVM

 **AVM is not a modification or rewrite of the underlying JVM**, but a bytecode transformer and runtime library, which provides control over how developers are allowed to interact with the AVM.
-It isolates DApps from each other while restricting access to class libraries.
+It isolates dApps from each other while restricting access to class libraries.

 ## Storage